-The Leica CL (Typ 7323) and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in November 2017 and February 2016.
+The Leica CL (Typ 7323) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in November 2017 and February 2016.
 Both the CL and the A6300 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

-An illustration of the physical size and weight of the Leica CL and the Sony A6300 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Leica CL and the Sony A6300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (21 percent) than the Leica CL.
 However, the A6300 is slightly heavier (0 percent) than the CL.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.